top of page

 Introduction

-We are committed to protecting the privacy of patient information and to handling your personal information in a responsible manner in accordance with the Privacy Act 1988 (Cth), the Privacy Amendment (Enhancing Privacy Protection) Act 2012, the Australian Privacy Principles and relevant State and Territory privacy legislation (referred to as privacy legislation).
+Bondi Doctors Pty Ltd (ABN 69 125 340 258) is committed to protecting the privacy of patient information and to handling your personal information in a responsible manner in accordance with the Privacy Act 1988 (Cth), the Privacy Amendment (Enhancing Privacy Protection) Act 2012, the Australian Privacy Principles, the Health Records and Information Privacy Act 2002 (NSW), and other relevant State and Territory privacy legislation.

 Why and when your consent is necessary